twilio/twilio-voice-react-native/docs/bare-rn-support-guide.md

   );
   ```

-## Android specific changes
+## Android-Specific changes

+### Remove Expo-related configuration and modules

-- Remove the `react-native.config.js` file from the root folder of your fork.
+- Delete the `react-native.config.js` file from the root of your fork.

-- Remove these files from your `android/src/main/java/com/twiliovoicereactnative/` folder:
+- Remove the following files from the `android/src/main/java/com/twiliovoicereactnative/` folder:

   ```
   ExpoActivityLifecycleListener.kt